Everything you need to know about non-secure pages

 Small businesses know – there’s a lot that goes into digital marketing and running a company in general.
 The last thing anyone needs is a site that is not secure.

 Even if you don’t fall victim to hackers or cyber criminals, you don’t want web visitors to encounter a a website not secure message when they enter your site address in the search bar or click on external links.

 This will drive many people away before you can even tell them about your business, much less convert them.
 It’s better not to risk it, especially when the solution is a simple one.

 How to fix a “not secure” website

 For the reasons noted above, a “not secure” warning needs to be addressed ASAP.
-The upside is there’s a simple solution – an SSL certificate.
+The upside is there’s a simple solution that we have already discussed – adding an SSL certificate.

 You can add an SSL certificate to your site in a few different ways, including through a hosting service.
 The most popular free SSL hosting companies are: